Eastern indigo snake: Description

 The eastern indigo snake has uniformly blue-black dorsal scales, with some specimens having a reddish-orange to tan color on the throat, cheeks, and chin.
-This snake received its common name from the glossy iridescent dorsal and ventral scales which can be seen as blackish-purple in bright light.
+This snake received its common name from the glossy, iridescent dorsal and ventral scales which can be seen as blackish-purple in bright light.
 This smooth-scaled snake is considered to be the longest native snake species in the United States.
 The longest recorded specimen measured 2.8 m in total length (tail included).
 Unlike many snakes, mature male indigo snakes are slightly larger than females.
 This is thought to be due to intraspecies competition and combat among males.
 A typical mature male measures 1.2–2.36 m in total length, with a reported average of 1.58 m, and weighs 0.72–4.5 kg, reportedly averaging 2.2 kg.
 Males that measure longer than 1.2 m (4 ft) tend to possess weak keels on mid-dorsal scale rows 3–5, while females lack this characteristic.
 Mature females typically measure around 1.1–2 m in total length, averaging 1.38 m, and weigh 0.55–2.7 kg, averaging 1.5 kg.
 Specimens over 2.6 m can weigh up to 5 kg.
 Although the eastern indigo snake is similar in average body mass, extremely large specimens of the bulky, sympatric venomous eastern diamondback rattlesnake can outweigh it.

 Geographic distribution

 The eastern indigo snake inhabits areas from Florida to the southern areas of Georgia and Alabama.
-Their historic range extended into Louisiana, Mississippi, and South Carolina.
+Studies in Georgia showed that the most indigo snake sightings happen within the Tufton Upland region of the Coastal Plain especially in the sand ridges.
+Their historic range extended into Mississippi and possibly South Carolina.
 A related species, the Texas indigo snake (Drymarchon melanurus erebennus), is found in southern Texas and Mexico.